 While some Kenyans were outraged with the move of the man, others as well demonised the son.

 “I have two adopted daughters, I can’t imagine doing this leave alone my biological ones.
-It is the duty of a parent to educate every child with no strings attached,” Tweeted one Kenyan.
+It is duty of parent to educate every child with no strings attached,” Tweeted one Kenyan.

 Another one argued: “He has the right to demand for the salary.
 He had always wished his son good and he did everything within his ability to ensure that his son gets the best.”